Regularized Weighted Discrete Least Squares Approximation Using Gauss Quadrature Points: Regularized weighted least squares approximation

 where

-The first term in \eqref{l1difference} can be written as barycentric form directly by letting $\lambda=0$ in $\ell_2-$regularized barycentric least squares formula.
-Let the basis $\{\tilde{\Phi}_{\ell}\}_{\ell=0}^N$ transform into Lagrange polynomials $\{\ell_j(x)\}_{j=0}^N$.
-By the basis-transformation relation between orthogonal polynomials and Lagrange polynomials \cite{gander2005change}, we have
+The first term in \eqref{l1difference} can be directly written in the barycentric form by letting $\lambda=0$ using the $\ell_2-$regularized barycentric formula.
+Then let the basis $\{\tilde{\Phi}_{\ell}\}_{\ell=0}^N$ transform into Lagrange polynomials $\{\ell_j(x)\}_{j=0}^N$.
+By the basis-transformation relation between orthogonal polynomials and Lagrange polynomials \citep{gander2005change}, the second term in \eqref{l1difference} can be represented by Lagrange polynomials in the form